Central series: Connection between lower and upper central series

 For a nilpotent group, the lengths of the LCS and the UCS agree, and this length is called the nilpotency class of the group.
 However, the LCS and UCS of a nilpotent group may not necessarily have the same terms.
-For example, while the UCS and LCS agree for the cyclic group C2 ⊵ {e} and quaternion group Q8 ⊵ {1, −1} ⊵ {1}; however the UCS and LCS of their direct product C2 × Q8 do not agree: its LCS is C2 × Q8 ⊵ {e} × {−1, 1} ⊵ {e} × {1}, while its UCS is C2 × Q8 ⊵ C2 × {−1, 1} ⊵ {e} × {1}.
+For example, while the UCS and LCS agree for the cyclic group C2 ⊵ {e} and quaternion group Q8 ⊵ {1, −1} ⊵ {1}, the UCS and LCS of their direct product C2 × Q8 do not agree: its LCS is C2 × Q8 ⊵ {e} × {−1, 1} ⊵ {e} × {1}, while its UCS is C2 × Q8 ⊵ C2 × {−1, 1} ⊵ {e} × {1}.

-A group is abelian if and only if the LCS terminates at the first step (the commutator subgroup is trivial), if and only if the UCS terminates at the first step (the center is the entire group).
+A group is abelian if and only if the LCS terminates at the first step (the commutator subgroup is the trivial subgroup), if and only if the UCS terminates at the first step (the center is the entire group).

-By contrast, the LCS terminates at the zeroth step if and only if the group is perfect (the commutator is trivial), while the UCS terminates at the zeroth step if and only if the group is centerless (trivial center), which are distinct concepts.
+By contrast, the LCS terminates at the zeroth step if and only if the group is perfect (the commutator is the entire group), while the UCS terminates at the zeroth step if and only if the group is centerless (trivial center), which are distinct concepts.
 For a perfect group, the UCS always stabilizes by the first step (Grün's lemma).
 However, a centerless group may have a very long LCS: a free group on two or more generators is centerless, but its LCS does not stabilize until the first infinite ordinal.
 This shows that the lengths of the LCS and UCS need not agree in general.